Join the Fitness Center

-To join the Employee Fitness Center, enroll through the EFC page on our intranet, Capslive.
+To join the Jack Barto Center for Employee Fitness, enroll through the fitness center page on our intranet, Capslive.

-The NHRMC Employee Fitness Center is a great benefit we offer our employees and their eligible dependents.
+The Jack Barto Center for Employee Fitness is a great benefit we offer our employees and their eligible dependents.
 We want you to embrace a healthier lifestyle so we can all take better care of our selves and each other.

 Who Can Join

-We invite all employees of New Hanover Regional Medical Center, NHRMC Physician Group and Pender Memorial Hospital and their eligible dependents to join the NHRMC Employee Fitness Center (EFC).
+We invite all employees of New Hanover Regional Medical Center, NHRMC Physician Group and Pender Memorial Hospital and their eligible dependents to join the Jack Barto Center for Employee Fitness.
 You can join as an individual or sign up for our family plan.

 When You Can Join